Docton: Descent

-"Here l lie outside the chancel door;

-Here I lie because I'm poor:

-The further in, the more they pay;

-But here I lie as warm as they".

 The slab was originally placed in the churchyard outside the chancel door, but in 1848 was brought inside and set into the floor of the chancel.
-However it "disproves the assertion of poverty" as it is a costly item comprising a brass plate beautifully engraved with the arms of Docton quartering Chantrell (Argent, three talbots passant sable), complete with helm, mantling, crest and Latin motto: Deus Dat Deus Aufert ("the Lord gave and the Lord hath taken away", Job 1:21).
+However, it "disproves the assertion of poverty" as it is a costly item comprising a brass plate beautifully engraved with the arms of Docton quartering Chantrell.
 Below are two texts from the Bible.
-The ledger stone of his wife Alice Atkin in similar form survives, complete with brass lettering in the ledger line as follows:
+The ledger stone of his wife Alice Atkin in similar form survives.
+As he left no surviving issue he "left his inheritance to one of his name", namely his first cousin Thomas II Docton (d.1638), the eldest son of Richard Docton (d.1570/1) of Welsford.